 The CCJPA consistently takes action to address issues with service reliability and On-Time Performance (OTP).
-Two actions that were initiated in FY 2018-19 and that will continue in the FY 2021-22 and future year operating strategies are:
+Two actions that were initiated in FY 2018-19 and that will continue are:

-- Supporting an additional two Amtrak transportation supervisors in the Oakland to San Jose section of the route to address unauthorized trespassing and service incidents. - Introducing a right-of-way (ROW) cleaning crew (financed with CCJPA State Rail Assistance (SRA) funds and executed by UPRR) to address vegetation overgrowth, add and repair security barriers/fences, and remove homeless encampments along the ROW.
+- Supporting an additional two Amtrak transportation supervisors in the Oakland to San Jose section of the route to address unauthorized trespassing and service incidents. - Funding a right-of-way (ROW) cleaning crew (financed with CCJPA State Rail Assistance (SRA) funds and executed by UPRR) to address vegetation overgrowth, add and repair security barriers/fences, and remove homeless encampments along the ROW. - Funding two Union Pacific patrol officers to identify safety issues along the corridor, including encampments, abandoned vehicles, and gaps in fencing.